psaintemarie/dotfiles/README.md

 script/setup-linux
 ```

+After running the script, change your default shell by running `chsh -s /bin/zsh`.

 For macOS, the iTerm2 theme is inside the `themes` folder.

 You need to import it from `(Preferences -> Profiles -> Colors -> Color Presets... -> Import...)` and then choose it, for example: `(Preferences -> Profiles -> Colors -> Color Presets... -> Snazzy)`